Colclough7/bookish-barnacle/README.md

 ---

-* DOCTYPE declaration
+1.DOCTYPE declaration
-* Head tag with a title tag
+2. Head tag with a title tag
-* H1 tag with a title of your choice
+3. H1 tag with a title of your choice
-* Embed an image
+4. Embed an image
-* Create the following three links on your page:
+5. Create the following three links on your page:
   * One link that is `target="_blank"` so that it opens a new tab when clicked on.
   * Make the second link bold.
   * Make the third link a placeholder so it goes nowhere.